 The popularity of cinemagraphs is growing by leaps and bonds.
-Cinemagraphs are characterized as photos with elements of video that make websites look more stylish and engaging.
+Cinemagraphs are characterized as photos with elements of a video that make websites look more stylish and engaging.
 Cinemagraphs are eye-catching and can easily appeal to users.
 The main reason to use cinemagraphs on your website is that they help to better communicate with visitors as well as breathe life into your website or app by giving a degree of depth with movements on a high-quality photo.

 Trend #7: Video

 Video is the next trend that will continue booming in 2017.
-Use video to create a better communication with your user and personalize your brand.
+Use video to create better communication with your user and personalize your brand.
 Moving from static to dynamic elements, video is gaining its popularity and is becoming one of the key elements in modern web design trends.
 What used to be a large-format photo on the background is now becoming a wide-screen video.